Public cloud comparison

 V. DATA PROTECTION OFFICER AND OKTAWAVE CONTACT DETAILS

 The Controller of your Personal Data is Oktawave S.A. based in Warsaw.
-Oktawave's registered office and contact address: ul.
-Domaniewska 44a, 02-672 Warsaw General contact email address:
+Oktawave's registered office address: ul.
+Poleczki 13, 02-822 Warsaw.
+Contact adress: Puławska 464, 02-884 Warsaw.
+General contact email address:

 Email address for contacting the Data Protection Officer: